MatthiasValvekens/pyHanko/docs/lib-guide/sig-fields.rst

-Traditionally, the DocMDP settings are exclusive to certification signatures (i.e. the first, specially marked signature included by the document author), but in PDF 2.0 it is possible for approval (counter)signatures to set the DocMDP level to a stricter value than the one already in force.
+Traditionally, the DocMDP settings are exclusive to certification signatures (i.e. the first, specially marked signature included by the document author), but in PDF 2.0 it is possible for approval (counter)signatures to set the DocMDP level to a stricter value than the one already in force |---| although this uses a setting in the field's locking dictionary rather than an explicit DocMDP dictionary on the signature itself.

 In pyHanko, these settings are controlled by the :attr:`~.pyhanko.sign.fields.SigFieldSpec.field_mdp_spec` and